ERYAGNIK003/Sensor_Simulator/README.md

 So, sensor simulator will generate total 100 entries (time and tagID) , you need to just store it on EEPROM ,but with proper format.That's it.

 THIS LAB ASSIGNMENT IS having SIMPLY Structure read/write operations.
 Nothing else.I have already provided diagram of EEPROM, that show you how to store FileSystem Components.

+INPUT
+Time and TagID (genetarated by simulator)

+OUTPUT
+EEPROM data , stored in defined format